Application Lottery Information

 - AM classes have the longer wait lists - Film AM has the longest wait list historically

-- PM classes have the shorter wait lists - Digital Media PM has the shortest wait list historically with only a few or even nobody on the wait list.
+- PM classes have the shorter wait lists - Animation PM has the shortest wait list historically with only a few or even nobody on the wait list.

-- Choosing the option of all 3 elective classes (Film, Digital Media, and Animation) along with AM OR PM with no AM/PM preference gives you the BEST possibility of being accepted because your name is in all 6 lotteries.
+- Choosing the option of all 3 elective classes (Film, Design, and Animation) along with AM OR PM with no AM/PM preference gives you the BEST possibility of being accepted because your name is in all 6 lotteries.

 Clear as mud?